Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - Prednisolone is a medicine that belongs to a group of medicines called corticosteroids.

-- Prednisolone helps reduce inflammation in your body, treating many conditions, but not curing them.
+- Prednisolone helps reduce inflammation to treat many conditions.

-- Prednisolone is commonly used to treat some types of arthritis, asthma, skin problems and autoimmune diseases.
+- It treats some types of arthritis, asthma, skin problems and autoimmune diseases.

 - If you want or need to stop taking prednisolone, ask your doctor how to reduce the dose gradually to avoid serious side effects.